logicalclocks/hopsworks/docs/admin/user.md

 ## Reset user password

-In the unlikely case where a user loses her/his password and can not recover it with the [password recovery](../compute/auth/recoverPassword.md), an administrator can reset it for them.
+In the case where a user loses her/his password and can not recover it with the [password recovery](../compute/auth/recoverPassword.md), an administrator can reset it for them.

 On the bottom of the _Users_ page click on the _Reset a user password_ link.
 A popup window with a dropdown for